-Venkateswara Temple is the famous landmark of the Vaishnavite temple situated in the hill town of the Tirumala at the Tirupati in the Chittoor district of Andhra Pradesh, India.
+Venkateswara Temple is the famous landmark of the Vaishnavite temple situated in the hill town of Tirumala at the Tirupati in the Chittoor district of Andhra Pradesh, India.
 The Temple is dedicated to the Lord Sri Venkateswara, this is an incarnation of Lord Vishnu, who is believed to have appeared here to save mankind from the various trials and troubles of Kali Yuga.

-Hence the place has also got a name as Kaliyuga – Vaikuntham and Lord here are referred to as the Kaliyuga Prathyaksha Daivam.
+Hence the place has also got a name as Kaliyuga – Vaikuntham and the Lord here is referred to as the Kaliyuga Prathyaksha Daivam.
 The temple is also known by other names like Tirumala Temple, Tirupati Temple, and Tirupati Balaji Temple.
 Lord Venkateswara is known by many other names such as Balaji, Govinda, and Srinivasa.

 It is the very richest temple in the world in terms of donations received and wealth.
-The temple is visited by about 50,000 to 100,000 pilgrims daily (30 to 40 million people annually on average), while on special occasions and festivals, like the annual Brahmotsavam, the number of pilgrims shoots up to 500,000, it making the most-visited holy place in the world.
+The temple is visited by about 50,000 to 100,000 pilgrims daily (30 to 40 million people annually on average), while on special occasions and festivals, like the annual Brahmotsavam, the number of pilgrims shoots up to 500,000, making it the most-visited holy place in the world.

 As many as 640 inscriptions are found engraved on the walls of the temple.
 They are published by a Tirumala Tirupati Devasthanams along with the inscriptions found in other related temples in and around Tirupati.
 All the various inscriptions are in Tamil, Telugu, and Kannada.

 There are a total of three Dwarams (entrances) that lead to the Garbhagriha from outside.
-The Mahadwaram also is known as padikavali is the first entrance which is provided through Mahaprakaram (which is the outer compound wall).
-The 50 feet, five-storied Gopuram (Temple Tower) is constructed over this Mahadwaram with seven Kalasams at its apex.
+The Mahadwaram also known as padikavali is the first entrance which is provided through Mahaprakaram (which is the outer compound wall).
+The 50-foot, five-storied Gopuram (Temple Tower) is constructed over this Mahadwaram with seven Kalasams at its apex.
 Vendivakili (Silver Entrance) also known as Nadimipadikavali is the second entrance and is provided through Sampangi-Prakaram (Inner compound wall).

 The three-storied Gopuram is constructed over Vendivakili with seven Kalasams at its apex.
 Bangaruvakili (Golden Entrance) is the third entrance that will lead to Garbhagriha.
 There are two tall copper images of the Dvarapalakas Jaya-Vijaya on either side of this door.
 There is the thick wooden door is covered with gold gilt plates depicting the Dasavathaaram of Vishnu.